SINGAPORE - Singapore fish importers are paying at least 20 per cent more for five types of fish banned for export for two months by Malaysia.

 "Typically, during this time, there is a shortage because it is the fasting (Ramadan) period and the fishermen don't go out to sea.
 So supply falls," he said.

-The association met on Wednesday to discuss the issue, Mr Lee added.
+The association will meet today to discuss the issue, Mr Lee added.

 Singapore gets 28 per cent of its fish supply from Malaysia, said the Agri-Food and Veterinary Authority (AVA).
 The banned species form the bulk of the imports.